 Ice skates for indoor and outdoor use

-A quality pair of ice skates is a good investment, because they are suitable for many different sports and if you handle them properly, you can use them for years.
+A pair of quality ice skates is a good investment, because they are suitable for many different sports and if you handle them properly, you can use them for years.
 You can use your ice skates outside on frozen lakes and canals during the winter, and when the weather gets warmer you can bring them to your local indoor skating rink.
 The ice skates in this category are all-round skates which means that they can be used for play as well as exercise skating, but you can also bring a hockey stick and play ice hockey with your friends using these skates.

 Worth knowing about Ice Skates